 The twelth Brussels Development Briefing was held on 1st July 2009 (European Commission, Berlaymont Building) and dealt with “The Role of Livestock for ACP countries: challenges and opportunities ahead”.
 This Briefing discussed key issues on livestock for ACP countries and reviewed the role of livestock for ACP economies and the drivers of change.

-Welcome remarks: Marc Debois (DG Development, European Commission) [Intervention], Dr Hansjörg Neun (CTA)
+Marc Debois (DG Development, European Commission) [Presentation], Dr Hansjörg Neun (CTA)

 This session reviewed the key role that livestock play in most of ACP countries in terms of livelihoods, economic development, human nutrition and rural poverty alleviation.
 It will also identify emerging challenges such as the recent trends on livestock food demand, the accelerated (re)emergence of diseases affecting animals and humans, the climate change impact and the challenges to meet market quality requirements.